-Emotional & Psychological Abuse: 5 Ways Psychopaths Keep You on Edge
+Emotional & Psychological Abuse: 5 Ways Narcissists Keep You on Edge

 Emotional Vampires Suck the Life Out of You

 Decent human beings are capable of implementing some of these underhanded practices on occasion; everyone has low points, insecurities, and bad days.
 However, for those who are morally handicapped - psychopaths, sociopaths, and personality disordered individuals (borderline, narcissistic, histrionic) - these deplorable tactics are an innate part of their being.
 They display some or all of these behaviors on a daily basis, especially when they are alone with the people who know them best.
 It's chronic; it's who they are.